 Thus the superior man abides in dignity and virtue

 In order to improve the mores.

 Wilhelm/Baynes; pps.
 56-57, 204-205

-InnerPeaceFellowship.org is the web site of an informal fellowship of volunteers, and most of us have been practicing mantra meditation now for over 40 years.
+InnerPeaceFellowship.org is the web site of an informal fellowship of volunteers, and most of us have been practicing nondirective mantra meditation now for over 40 years.
 Our purpose is to help increase inner peace, to educate about non-divisive beliefs, and to build fellowship based on the universal concerns of all humanity.
-To those ends we operate web sites that are used by over a million new people each year in 217 countries.
+To those ends we operate web sites that are used by over a million new people each year in 236 countries and jurisdictions.